CP1401/Practicals/prac_10/README.md

 **Files required:**

-- `questions.txt`
+- `p10questions.txt`
-- `programs.py` with programs 1-4
+- `p10programs.py` with programs 1-4
-- `debugging.py` with explanations and fixed code
+- `p10debugging.py` with explanations and fixed code
 - `coffee_orders.py` (All Together Now)

 Remember to include your pseudocode for all questions.